76 more coronavirus patients die in Moscow in past day

-MOSCOW, December 6. /TASS/.
-Seventy-six more coronavirus patients died in Moscow during the past day, with the overall number of fatalities exceeding 9,420, the city’s anti-coronavirus crisis center said on Sunday.
+MOSCOW, December 11. /TASS/.
+Seventy-six more coronavirus patients died in Moscow during the past day, with the overall number of fatalities nearing 9,800, the city’s anti-coronavirus crisis center said on Friday.

 The center once again warned that in case of any symptoms of a respiratory disease it is necessary to stay at home, call a doctor and not indulge in self-treatment.

 Moscow tops the list of Russian regions in terms of confirmed coronavirus cases.
-As of today, Moscow has reported 647,562 confirmed coronavirus cases and 490,844 recoveries.
+As of today, Moscow has reported 679,163 confirmed coronavirus cases, including 7,215 during the past day, and about 518,889 recoveries.

-To date, 2,469,770 coronavirus cases have been confirmed in Russia, with 1,937,738 patients having recovered from the disease.
-Earlier, the Russian government set up an Internet hotline to keep the public updated on the coronavirus situation.